itfanr/ros2-wiki/Quality-Of-Service.md

 ```
 Nothing will happen yet. `showimage` is a subscriber node that is waiting for a publisher on the `image` topic.

+Note: you have to close the `showimage` process with `Ctrl-C` later.
+You can't just close the window.

 In a separate terminal, source the install file and run the publisher node:
 ```
 cam2image